 There can be a lot of reasons why your car won’t start, and a faulty ignition coil is one of them.
 A clogged or damaged spark plug, low battery, faulty alternator, imbalance in air-fuel mixture ratio, etc. could also result in the engine not starting.

 However, if you see more than two signs of a bad ignition coil, you should consider inspecting your car with a mechanic and replacing the ignition coil if necessary.

 We have covered all the information about engine backfires in a previous guide, mentioned that it can occur due to many reasons, and a faulty ignition coil is one of them.

 A backfire is a loud explosion taking place out of the combustion chamber of the car.
 Sometimes, it is accompanied by flames coming out of the exhaust, and sometimes it is just the noise.
 One of the reasons why an engine backfires is not having enough spark to ignite the fuel, which could result from a bad ignition coil.

 This issue is very dangerous and could cost a lot of money and precious time if not fixed immediately.
 While a bad ignition coil is not a huge issue if it is not causing many problems, an engine backfire is something that could damage the engine permanently.
 A simple ignition coil replacement might fix it now, later you might have to replace major engine parts.

 3. Poor fuel economy

 Just like the above two, poor fuel economy could be a result of a bad ignition coil.
 If you have been experiencing this along with starting issues and engine misfiring, you should have your coil checked.
-When the spark plugs are not receiving enough power, the engine compensates it by injecting more fuel into the combustion chamber.
+When the spark plugs are not receiving enough power, the engine compensates them by injecting more fuel into the combustion chamber.